chef/automate/components/docs-chef-io/content/automate/ha_migrate_bastion.md

 {{< note >}}
   - Verify if chef-automate commands are working
-  - Once the commands are verified, you can clean up the Old Bastion **OB
+  - Once the commands are verified, you can clean up the Old Bastion Original/Old Bastion
 {{< /note >}}